 While chocolates might be the quintessential Valentine’s Day treat, there is a way to get your chocolate fix without totally derailing your diet with a heart-shaped box of sugar-packed sweets.
 The Leaf Weight Loss Blog is filled with nutritious and delicious chocolate recipes, such as our Flourless Chocolate Raspberry Cake.
 You could also satisfy your sweet tooth in a healthful way with one of these seven healthy chocolate snack hacks! >

-Nutrisystem offers a variety of healthy chocolate treats that are both tasty and weight loss-friendly.
+Nutrisystem offers a variety of chocolate treats that are both tasty and weight loss-friendly.
 We’re totally crushing on our Cream Filled Chocolate Cupcake.
-However, some of the other delicious possibilities include our Fudge Bar, Milk Chocolate Flavored Pretzels or Chocolate Brownie Sundae.
+However, some of the other delicious possibilities include our Chocolaty Fudge Bar, Chocolate Flavored Pretzels or Chocolate Brownie Sundae.